ysun822/currencychecker/README.md

 ## currency_time_series

-This function need the user input the start date, end date and the base currency and return dataframe of the currency exchange rate during the time period.
+This function need the user input the currency to change from and the currency to change to.

     ```R
     convert_currency("CAD", "USD")